tiagomendes7/Exercism-Solutions/README.md

 2. Explore the exercises within each track.
 3. Review the solution files and compare with your own solutions.
 4. Learn, adapt, and improve!

-## Contributing

-If you have solutions to exercises that are not already included or have improvements to existing solutions, feel free to contribute!
-Please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License